hongkongkiwi/dpd-random/README.md

 dpd-random
 ===============
-Very simple module for creation of ramdom strings.
+Very simple Deployd Resource for the creation of random strings.

 Include in your package.json like
 <pre>